Impact of Air Pollution on Plants

-Air Pollution effects plants also in number of harmful ways just like humans.
+Air Pollution affects plants also in number of harmful ways just like humans.
 The various toxic gases which are released in atmosphere triggers harmful chemical reactions.
 The burning of hydrocarbons in motor vehicle engines gives rise to CO2, CO, SO2 (sulfur dioxide), NOx (NO [nitrogen monoxide]) and NO2 in varying proportions—and C2H4 (ethylene), as well as a variety of other hydrocarbons.

 Additional SO2 originates from domestic and industrial burning of fossil fuels.
 Industrial plants, such as chemical works and metal-smelting plants, release SO2, H2S, NO2, and HF (hydrogen fluoride) into the atmosphere.
 Tall chimney stacks may be used to carry gases and particles to a high altitude and thus avoid local pollution, but the pollutants return to Earth, sometimes hundreds of kilometers from the original source.
 Photochemical smog is the product of chemical reactions driven by sunlight and involving NOx of urban and industrial origin and volatile organic compounds from either vegetation (biogenic hydrocarbons) or human activities (anthropogenic hydrocarbons).